AlbertEmil/tiltCsv/README.md

         sudo systemctl start tilt

 ### Log files

 The `systemd` service logs into the global `syslog`, which can be accessed via `journalctl -u tilt-client`.
 Some very basic diagnostics (about the `systemd` service) can be obtained from `systemctl` by using `systemctl status tilt`.

 ### Test and debug Bluetooth connection to Tilt

 For testing and debugging the Bluetooth connection to the Tilt Hydrometer, `hcitool lescan` and `hcidump -R` can be used.
 In addition, to check the BLE-module is working, Nordic Semiconductor's app [`nRF Connect for Mobile`](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) is handy.
-The data protocol can be found [here](https://kvurd.com/blog/tilt-hydrometer-ibeacon-data-format/).

 ## Issues

 Feel free to submit any issues and feature requests using the Issue Tracker.

 ## Contributing